Solar thermal energy: Distillation

+Surgical autoclave steriliser

+Dr Lin Zhao of MIT published a peer-reviewed academic journal in Joule detailing their design for a solar autoclave for the sterilisation of surgical instruments without electricity.

+A prototype, which incorporates inexpensive aerogel was successfully demonstrated at a hospital in Mumbai in conjunction with IIT Bombay, Indian Institute of Technology.

 High-temperature collectors

-Where temperatures below about 95 °C are sufficient, as for space heating, flat-plate collectors of the nonconcentrating type are generally used.
-Because of the relatively high heat losses through the glazing, flat plate collectors will not reach temperatures much above 200 °C even when the heat transfer fluid is stagnant.
+Where temperatures below about 95 °C (200 °F) are sufficient, as for space heating, flat-plate collectors of the nonconcentrating type are generally used.
+Because of the relatively high heat losses through the glazing, flat plate collectors will not reach temperatures much above 200 °C (400 °F) even when the heat transfer fluid is stagnant.
 Such temperatures are too low for efficient conversion to electricity.

 The efficiency of heat engines increases with the temperature of the heat source.
 To achieve this in solar thermal energy plants, solar radiation is concentrated by mirrors or lenses to obtain higher temperatures – a technique called Concentrated Solar Power (CSP).
 The practical effect of high efficiencies is to reduce the plant's collector size and total land use per unit power generated, reducing the environmental impacts of a power plant as well as its expense.

 As the temperature increases, different forms of conversion become practical.
-Up to 600 °C, steam turbines, standard technology, have an efficiency up to 41%.
-Above 600 °C, gas turbines can be more efficient.
+Up to 600 °C (1100 °F), steam turbines, standard technology, have an efficiency up to 41%.
+Above 600 °C (1100 °F), gas turbines can be more efficient.
 Higher temperatures are problematic because different materials and techniques are needed.
-One proposal for very high temperatures is to use liquid fluoride salts operating between 700 °C to 800 °C, using multi-stage turbine systems to achieve 50% or more thermal efficiencies.
+One proposal for very high temperatures is to use liquid fluoride salts operating between 700 °C (1300 °F) to 800 °C (1500 °F), using multi-stage turbine systems to achieve 50% or more thermal efficiencies.
 The higher operating temperatures permit the plant to use higher-temperature dry heat exchangers for its thermal exhaust, reducing the plant's water use – critical in the deserts where large solar plants are practical.
 High temperatures also make heat storage more efficient, because more watt-hours are stored per unit of fluid.

 Commercial concentrating solar thermal power (CSP) plants were first developed in the 1980s.
-The world’s largest solar thermal power plants are now the 370 MW Ivanpah Solar Power Facility, commissioned in 2014, and the 354 MW SEGS CSP installation, both located in the Mojave Desert of California, where several other solar projects have been realized as well.
+The world's largest solar thermal power plants are now the 370 MW Ivanpah Solar Power Facility, commissioned in 2014, and the 354 MW SEGS CSP installation, both located in the Mojave Desert of California, where several other solar projects have been realized as well.

-With the exception of the Shams solar power station, built in 2013 near Abu Dhabi, the United Arab Emirates, all other 100 MW or larger CSP plants are either located in the United States or in Spain.